asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 tags: ['code kata']
 ---

 It is common for  teams to not improve the quality of their code over time.
 There are a lot of factors at work to keep teams churning in a poorly written codebase.
-They may lack the necessary experience to write clean code and unit tests and don't have opportunities to practice these techniques.
+They may lack the necessary experience to write clean code and unit tests or don't have opportunities to practice these techniques.
 Often there are schedule pressures in their organizations which creates stress on the developers preventing them from improving the codebase.
-There are some cases where developers just don't see the value in code quality or believe software design and quality is entirely subjective.
+There are some cases where developers just don't see the value in code quality or believe software design and quality are entirely subjective.
 It has been my experience working in these organizations that no one talks about the quality of the code or how to improve it over time.
 Everyone is working in a reactive manner just trying to get something that "works" into production however they can manage to do it.
 While this is a bad place for any development organization to be, the situation can be improved.

 If you are a member of one of these teams you want to start sending the message that "working code" is not finished.
 Code needs to convey its intent in the clearest possible manner.
 It needs to be easy to change and it needs to have unit tests so that developers have confidence in their changes.
 It needs to be in a state that enables continuous refactoring so that it always remains easy to change and makes its intentions clear.

 ## Reading

 One recommendation I have for teams in this situation is to read books and blog posts about clean code, software design, unit testing, refactoring, etc. I'll save those recommendations for another post.
-However reading alone won't solve these problems.
+However, reading alone won't solve these problems.
 It is very difficult for developers to practice these new techniques for the first time in production code, and it is unrealistic to expect them to do so.
 Developers feeling pressure are going to revert back to what they know.
 Teams need specific time set aside to practice and improve.
 This is where code katas and études can be utilized.

 <div class="well">
 <strong>No Time To Learn</strong>